 General employee details that are not mandatory.

 Email - The employee's email address.
-This is where payslips will be sent, if email payslips is turned on.
+This is where payslips will be sent, if the Email Payslips setting has been activated.

-Email Payslips - Whether the employee should receive their emails by payslip.
+Email Payslips - Whether the employee should receive their payslips by email.
 Enter either Yes or No.

 Gender - The employee's gender.
 Available options are Male, Female, Gender Diverse.